doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **-W**
 : indicates do not write metadata during Beets import

+**-x 'query'**
+: uses AcousticBrainz to retrieve audio-based information for all music library media matching 'query'.
+A query of 'all' performs the retrieval on the entire music library.

 **-X 'query'**
-: performs an analysis and retrieval of audio-based information for all music library media matching 'query'.
+: performs an analysis and retrieval, using Essentia, of audio-based information for all music library media matching 'query'.
 A query of 'all' performs the analysis and retrieval on the entire music library.

 **-Y**
 : initializes the YAMS last.fm scrobbler service